httpwg/http-extensions/draft-ietf-httpbis-binary-message.md

 version.

-In particular, as a standalone representation, this format lacks the following features of the formats used those protocols:
+In particular, as a standalone representation, this format lacks the following features of the formats used in those protocols:

 * chunk extensions ({{Section 7.1.1 of MESSAGING}}) and transfer encoding ({{Section 6.1 of MESSAGING}}) from HTTP/1.1